-UNC System believes in helping you make the most of your benefits in order to help you build a solid financial future and has partnered with CAPTRUST - an independent investment advisory firm.
+The UNC System believes in helping you make the most of your benefits in order to help you build a solid financial future and has partnered with CAPTRUST - an independent investment advisory firm.

-CAPTRUST provides ORP participants with access to professional, unbiased investment advice.
+CAPTRUST provides participants in the UNC retirement plans with access to professional, unbiased investment advice.
 CAPTRUST will not sell you any products - their services are made available to you as part of the UNC System retirement plan benefits package.
-CAPTRUST will work with you to create a Retirement Blueprint[TM], a comprehensive planning tool tailored to your individual needs.
+CAPTRUST will work with you to create a Retirement BlueprintTM, a comprehensive planning tool tailored to your individual needs.